jeremytammik/tbc/a/1919_py_cs_template.md

 IronPython remains the default Python engine, but can be changed in the settings.
 To help with the transition, there is a transition tool that will help migrate your python script from ironpython to Cpython.

-Many thanbks to EatRevitPoopCad for the very interesting background information.
+Many thanbks to EatRevitPoopCad for the interesting background information.
 I was unaware of it until now.
 Myself, I just use (normal, standalone) Python for command line scripts and am still in a very slow and much overdue transitioning process from 2.7 to 3+...